 Use Social Stories

-Social stories are short and simple stories about daily routines in a classroom environment, such as walking in the hall, or having a fire drill.
-They state the topic, expected behaviors, and why it is important to everyone’s success that the rules be followed.
-The advantages of social stories is that it gives the class a focus for thinking and discussing, common language, and a reference point to refer back to when situations arise in the classroom.
+Social stories are simple stories that describe common situations that occur frequently in the classroom.
+They state a situation clearly, possible feelings that may occur, self-talk strategies that can be helpful, and the desired outcomes.
+Social stories can deal with daily routines of a classroom environment, such as walking in the hall or having a fire drill, or interpersonal conflicts that often occur during school.
+A big advantage of social stories is that they give the class a focus for thinking and discussion, a common language, and a reference point to refer back to when situations arise in the classroom or elsewhere at school.

 “Why should be walk quietly in the hallways?
 What if we don’t?”